fapapa/reduce_and_inject/reduce_and_inject.md

 `reduce` and its cousins have become wildly popular over the past few years with the popularity of functional programming.
 Entire libraries have been written around the pattern ([Redux](https://redux.js.org)).
-And even popular frameorks like [React](https://reactjs.org) have been re-worked to take advantage of the pattern (`useReducer`).
+And even popular frameworks like [React](https://reactjs.org) have been re-worked to take advantage of the pattern (`useReducer`).

-As developers we need to be careful not to buy in to the latest programming fad just because all the cool devs are doing it.
+As developers, we need to be careful not to buy into the latest programming fad just because all the cool devs are doing it.
 The cost of being a good dev is eternal vigilance.
 When we see something gaining in popularity, we need to do our homework to figure out what this "new something" aims to solve.
 Instead of just using the new tool blindly, we should understand the *when* and *why*.
-Hopefully this article has helped you understand the *when* and *why* of `reduce` and its kin.
+Hopefully, this article has helped you understand the *when* and *why* of `reduce` and its kin.

 [Wikipedia Reduce]: https://en.wikipedia.org/wiki/Fold_(higher-order_function)